drivechain-project/drivechain.info/releases/index.md

 This is new/unstable software assume that it is a virus that will set your computer on fire then steal your BTC.
 At first, you should only be running it in Qubues / VirtualBox etc.

 ## Selected Release Notes

+### DriveNet24 -- June 12, 2019

+"Beta Release"

+Important:

+You will need to move loaded_coins_drivenet_0_24_00.dat into your data directory and rename it loaded_coins.dat

+example: cp loaded_coins_drivenet_0_24_00.dat ~/.drivenet/loaded_coins.dat

+Updates include:

+  * The re-activation of loaded coins for testing.
+Only the first few releases imported a UTXO set (in those cases the entire bitcoin core UTXO set) before we turned it off due to some bugs and the large  setup / import time.

+In this version we have a loaded coins UTXO set with a few outputs for beta testers to use.
+There are no UTXOs from bitcoin core for the beta.
+If you would like one of the limited testing outputs (1,000 testnet coins) just ask.

+* Loaded coins bug fixes:
+* * Correctly handle spent status of loaded coins when a block is disconnected for a reorg etc. This is different than a normal UTXO as the transaction which created the UTXO doesn't actually exist in any of the blocks we rewind.
+* * Fix pointer bug that would cause errors during shutdown after importing a private key that owns a loaded coin UTXO.
+* Fix sidechain database synchronization issues during startup sometimes caused by VerifyDB()
+* Fix sidechain database and sidechain activation bugs during reindexing
+* Fix bugs in IsBMMRequest
+* Fix SCDB sync bugs during init
+* Refactoring, comments updated, more debug logging added, add a ton of unit tests
+* If you do run into an issue, you should be able to fix anything now simply by reindexing (./drivenet-qt —reindex)

+### DriveNet-23 -- April 25, 2019

+New Stuff:

+* "beta" version of **GUI themes**.
+Settings->Options->Display : Theme (dropdown selection box)
+* No need to delete any of your existing data.

 ### DriveNet-22 -- April 15, 2019